 - j.
 Verify that the unique identifier of the Issuer matches the one registered for the Verifier. - k.
-Verify that the value of the aud parameter matches the Client Identifier of the Relying Party. - Validate the signature according to JSON Web Signature [24] using the algorithm specified in the JWT alg Header Parameter. - m.
+Verify that the value of the aud parameter matches the Client Identifier of the Relying Party. - I. Validate the signature according to JSON Web Signature (see fn.
+19) using the algorithm specified in the JWT alg Header Parameter. - m.
 Verify that the current time is later or equal to the time the Logout Request was issued by the Verifier.

 Relying Parties SHALL sign the Logout Request message using X.509 certificates issued by a managed Certificate Authority (CA) that is operated according to documented processes detailed in a Certificate Policy (CP) and a Certificate Practice Statement (CSP).
-The CA's process should meet the requirements of class 1 certificates defined within the eCH-0048 pKI Certificate Classes standard (version 2).
+The CA's process should meet the requirements of class 1 certificates defined within the eCH-0048 PKI Certificate Classes standard (Version 2.0).